-- Students also frequently display their art in the Founders Lounge of the Frick Center, a comfortable place known on campus as the College’s living room.
+- Students also frequently display their art in the Founders Lounge of the Frick Center, a comfortable place known on campus as the University’s living room.

 World-Class Art on Campus

-Closer to home, the College houses a remarkable collection of Chicago Imagist and Abstractionist Art.
+Closer to home, the University houses a remarkable collection of Chicago Imagist and Abstractionist Art.
 Located in the A.C.
 Buehler Library, the collection is composed of well over 150 works of art, many of which have been part of special exhibitions at major U.S. and European museums.
-Our Curator and Director of Exhibitions Suellen Rocca is a member of the Hairy Who, a collective of six artists, whose work is featured in a 2018 exhibition at the Art Institute of Chicago: Hairy Who?
+Our former Curator and Director of Exhibitions, Suellen Rocca, was a member of the Hairy Who, a collective of six artists, whose work was featured in a 2018 exhibition at the Art Institute of Chicago: Hairy Who?
 1966–69.
 Rocca passed away in March of 2020.